microsoft/hlsl-specs/proposals/infra/INF-0004-validator-hashing.md

 pDevice->QueryInterface(&pBytecodeOptions);
 pBytecodeOptions->SetBytecodeValidationFlags(D3D12_BYTECODE_FLAG_VALIDATE_ALL_RELEASE_BYTECODE);

-// All subsequent bytecode passed to he runtime and debug layer for creating state objects / PSOs etc.
+// All subsequent bytecode passed to the runtime and debug layer for creating state objects / PSOs etc.
 // will be validated.
 If a validator implementation can't be located, the state creation will fail.
 ```